Mugabe: Liberation hero turned despot

 After decades in which the subject of succession was virtually taboo, a vicious struggle to take over after his death became apparent among the party elite as he reached his 90s and became visibly frail.

-He had been rumoured for years to have prostate cancer, but according to the official account, his frequent trips to Singapore were related to his treatment for cataracts.
+He had been rumoured for years to have prostate cancer, but according to the official account, his frequent trips to Singapore were for treatment related to his cataracts.

 "It's true I was dead.
 I resurrected as I always do once I get back to my country.
 I am real again," he joked in 2016 after returning from a foreign trip, mocking rumours that he had died.

-But in his later years, he has stumbled and fallen more than once and delivered the wrong speech at the opening of parliament last year.
+But in his later years, he has stumbled and fallen more than once and delivered the wrong speech at the opening of parliament in 2015.

 The Catholic Marxist